WGBH-MLA/clams-kitchen/README.md

 ### Mandatory fields

-These fields are required for execution of `run_job.py`.
+These recipe fields are strictly required to run `cook`.

 #### `id`